Interactive guidance: experience our research environment and cutting edge facilities

 International Research Opportunities for Students

 Schedule for entrance examination varies depending on each school.
+Also, there are some exams for Oct. entrance and overseas students.
 Please check each school’s homepage for details.

 Application period